Pistachio Muffins

 Stacked pistachio muffins.

-These better than bakery style pistachio muffins stay well at room temperature for 3-4 days.
+These better-than-bakery-style pistachio muffins stay well at room temperature for 3-to 4 days.

-And if you keep the muffins in the refrigerator, they last up to one week.
-If you like, you can freeze your pistachio muffins for up to 6 weeks.
+If you keep the muffins in the refrigerator, they last up to one week.
+You can also freeze your pistachio muffins for up to six weeks.

 Muffins with pistachio nuts on the top.

-Thank you for checking this pistachio muffins recipe.
+Thank you for checking this pistachio muffin recipe.
 I hope you will try it out soon.
 Please let me know what you think in the comments below.
-I really appreciate it.
+I appreciate it.

-And before you go, don’t forget to check other muffin recipes that you may like.
+Before you go, don’t forget to check out other muffin recipes you may like.

-Lastly, please follow me on Facebook, Instagram, and Pinterest.
-To sneak a look at what’s cooking in my kitchen.
+Lastly, please follow me on Facebook, Instagram, and Pinterest to see what’s cooking in my kitchen.

 Take care and all the best.